JYU-IBA/jabs/README.md

  - Linear ad-hoc substrate channeling correction
  - Faster (less accurate) mode
  - User defined "molecules" i.e. elements with fixed concentration ratios (e.g. you can fit C in SiO2 without changing Si/O ratio)
  - Weighting of cross-sections by straggling
+ - Kinematic (geometric) broadening due to finite detector size and beam spot
  - Dual scattering model (although it needs improvements before it is usable)
  - Simultaneous multi-detector simulation and fitting.
  - Stopping corrections can be supplied by user (Bragg correction) for a specific layer